ndd21/PHYS281/docs/demo-compound-data-types.md

-If you set a new variable to be equal to another list variable then the new variable is **not** a copy of the original list, it is just another name assigned to the same bit of memory as the original variable name (in `C` jargon it's a pointer).
+If you set a new variable to be equal to another list variable then the new variable is **not** a copy of the original list, it is just another name assigned to the same bit of memory as the original variable name (in `C` jargon it's a "[pointer](https://www.tutorialspoint.com/cprogramming/c_pointers.htm)").
 So, if you change the new variable then original one will also be changed.
 E.g.,

 ```python
 x = [1, 2, 3]